sspiff/lms-plugin-pyrrha/README.md

 - Fetches your station list and plays your stations
 - Does not support account management
 - Does not support station curation
-- Does not allow skips

-Pyrrha has been tested with LMS 8.3.1 running in a docker container with playback directed at the Local Player plugin, and with LMS 8.3.0 and squeezelite running under piCorePlayer on a pair of Raspberry Pis.
+Pyrrha has been tested with LMS 8.4.1 running in a docker container with playback directed at the Local Player plugin, and with LMS 8.5.1 and squeezelite running under piCorePlayer on a pair of Raspberry Pis.

 ## Usage